jacobkap/crimebythenumbers/docs/reading-writing-data.md

 ## Writing Data

-When we're done with a project (or an important section) or when we need to send data to someone, we need to save the data we've worked on in a suitable format.
-For each format we are saving the data in we will follow the same syntax of
+When we're done with a project (or an important part of a project) or when we need to send data to someone, we need to save the data we've worked on in a suitable format.
+For each format, we are saving the data in we will follow the same syntax of

-function_name(data, "file_name")
+`function_name(data, "file_name")`

 As usual we start with the function name.
 Then inside the parentheses we have the name of the object we are saving (as it refers to an object in R we do not use quotations) and then the file name, in quotes, ending with the extension you want.